anmoljagetia/Flatabulous/README.md

 ![Flatabulous](http://i.imgur.com/6UciOOK.png)

+*Update* - I am looking for additional collaborators and maintainers to help me out with this.
+I have been keeping busy lately, and have been using Ubuntu sporadically, so it would be nice to ahve some help!

 # Flatabulous

 This is a Flat theme for Ubuntu and other debian based Linux Systems.
 This is based on the Ultra-Flat theme.
 Special thanks to @steftrikia and Satyajit Sahoo for the original work.